GreptimeTeam/docs/docs/faq-and-others/faq.md

 ## Does GreptimeDB have a Golang driver?

-Our Golang SDK is on the to-do list, please subscribe our newsletter to get the latest feature update!
-Currently, we support MySQL protocol, you can check it out on the [user guide](https://docs.greptime.com/user-guide/supported-protocols/mysql ).
+Our Golang SDK is under development and you can find the repo [here](https://github.com/GreptimeTeam/greptimedb-client-go) Currently, we support MySQL protocol, you can check it out on the [user guide](https://docs.greptime.com/user-guide/supported-protocols/mysql ).

 HTTP API is also available, please see [this article](https://docs.greptime.com/user-guide/supported-protocols/http-api) for more information.

 ## Can GreptimeDB be used as a Rust alternative to Prometheus in the observable area?

+We have completed the initial implementation of PromQL natively in GreptimeDB and this ability will be released with our version 0.1.
+Currently, though haven't passed all the official compatibility tests, GreptimeDB is usable for some basic scenarios for PromQL query.

-We plan to implement PromQL natively in GreptimeDB.
+We plan to pass more than 50% of the test cases in this [compatibility test](https://promlabs.com/promql-compliance-tests/) in version 0.2.
 For details, you can check our progress under [this issue](https://github.com/GreptimeTeam/greptimedb/issues/596).

 ## Is GreptimeDB compatible with Grafana?

 Yes, It's compatible with Grafana.

 GreptimeDB supports MySQL and PostgreSQL protocol, so you can use [MySQL or PG grafana plugin](https://grafana.com/docs/grafana/latest/datasources/mysql/) to config GreptimeDB as a datasource.
 Then you can use SQL to query the data.

-We also plan to implement PromQL natively.
+Also, we are implementing PromQL natively which is frequently used with Grafana.

 ## How does this compare to Loki?
 Is there a crate with Rust bindings available, preferably as tracing or logging subscriber?